camba1/gotempm/README.md

 - `cicd` : Holds files related to CI/CD and orchestration
 - `customer`: Customer master data service
 - `diagramforDocs`: Diagrams used in the readme documents
+- `globalCache` : Enables Micro to use Redis as a cache store which can then be used in our services
 - `globalErrors`: Generic errors shared package
 - `globalProtos`: Generic protobuf message definitions shared across packages
 - `globalUtils`: Generic utilities shared package
+- `micro` : Hosts the custom Dockerfile that is used to run Micro.
 - `nats`: NATS dockerfile and configuration
 - `postgres`: Volumes mounted to the PostgreSQL DB container as well as data initialization scripts
 - `product`: Product master data service